VIEW BY MAJOR/CONCENTRATION

 - Pioneer Times, a student-centered newspaper serving the University community

-The activities of the College occur in five principal locations: Hobart Hall is home for the Department of Communication, with radio and television production facilities and satellite uplink/downlink; the Power Arts Building includes visual arts studios and gallery space, Art Department office, and Dean's office; the Ben Shahn Center for the Visual Arts includes the Ben Shahn Galleries, Center for Chinese Art, Center for Computer Art and Animation, and foundation and graphic design studios; Shea Center for the Performing Arts is home for the Music Department office, Shea Auditorium, Shea 101, and music practice rooms; Hunziker Hall includes the University Performing Arts office, Black Box Theater, and music practice rooms.
+The activities of the College occur in five principal locations: Hobart Hall is home for the Department of Communication, a live and web-streaming radio station and High Definition television production facilities.
+The Power Arts Center includes visual arts studios and gallery space, Art Department office, and Dean's office; the Ben Shahn Center for the Visual Arts includes The Ben Shahn Galleries, The Center for Chinese Art, The Center for New Art, and foundation and graphic design studios; Shea Center for the Performing Arts is home to the Music Department office, Shea Auditorium, Shea 101, and music practice rooms; Hunziker Hall includes the University Performing Arts office, Black Box Theater, and music practice rooms.
 In addition, the Living Jazz Archive is currently housed in College Hall.

 Opportunities abound for students to participate in programs on campus and beyond -- through internships and courses that bring students to major art institutions, musical venues, broadcast production facilities, comedy clubs, and design studios.
 On-campus events such as the Jazz Room, Midday Artist Series, New Jersey Playwright Contest, and an array of choirs, bands, orchestras, and ensembles bring students and professionals together in performances and presentations throughout the year.
-Of interest as well are opportunities for international study and performance through established programs with institutions such as the Nanjing Arts Institute and the Edward Said Conservatory of Music and through focused, short-term Study Abroad programs.
-Annually, in collaboration across the University with participating departments, the College produces an award-winning Cross-Cultural Arts Festival that both celebrates and fosters critical understanding of specific cultural regions of the world.
+Of interest as well are opportunities for international study and performance through established programs with institutions such as the Nanjing Arts Institute and Central Academy in Beijing and the Edward Said Conservatory of Music and through focused, short-term Study Abroad programs.

 William Paterson University